Day-In-The-Life Testing: Why is it important for Enterprise CustomersTimothy Aegoori

 - Understand the transactions and navigations of the identified scenario

-- Prepare detailed test plan
+- Prepare a detailed test plan

 - Author detailed test steps for the identified scenario and get sign-off on the manually written test case